- What is BPH?

 - Urinary tract infections (UTIs): Chin et al reported UTI in 12.5% of patients.
 Though McVary et al and Roehrborn et al reported 3% of patients with UTI, the control groups had a 2% rate.

-How safe is the UroLift System treatment?
+How safe is the UroLift System procedure?

 Studies by Roehrborn and others showed that the UroLift System reported fewer adverse effects compared to controls.